Find your care

 The effect of Botox in the bladder is not permanent.
 In most patients the effects last 6-12 months (about 7.5 months on average).
 When the effects wear off, repeat injection is necessary to maintain the clinical effect.

-Botulinum toxin has been FDA approved for the indication of overactive bladder since January 2013.
-However, botulinum toxin has been used to treat symptoms of overactive bladder for over 20 years.
+Botox has been FDA approved for the indication of overactive bladder since January 2013.
+However, Botox has been used to treat symptoms of overactive bladder for over 20 years.